Elena' s AI Blog

 Build APIs for AI agents, not interfaces for humans.
 Stripe didn’t build AI—they made sure AI agents use Stripe for payments.

-2. Own Data and Domain Expertise
+2. Owning Data and Domain Expertise

 Become the authoritative source for your industry.
 AI agents need access to quality data and specialised knowledge.